surfergrl/bica-surf-club/README.md

   - An events page we can post stuff on.
 Information about lessons and regular club sessions which we will provide.
   - Some photos of the club and some of our best surfers - we will provide images plus the logo.
   - It would be nice to be able to join via the website to save us on admin.
-  - How much the club will cost to join for a year – this hasn't been decided yet.
+  - How much the club will cost to join for a year?
+This hasn't been decided yet.
 - Do you have any design criteria?
   - Clean and simple for now.
   - A nice modern font would be good.